samjulien/blog/_posts/2018-08-01-use-auth0-tools-to-securely-manage-your-user-database.markdown

 ## Why Auth0?

 Outsourcing your user database needs allows you to turn over these critical tasks to experts, who are up-to-date on the latest trends and are keeping pace with evolving threats.
 An identity services provider like Auth0 doesn't have to balance these tasks with regular maintenance projects like most IT teams do.

+{% include tweet_quote.html quote_text="Outsourcing your user database needs allows you to turn over these critical tasks to experts, who are up-to-date on the latest trends and are keeping pace with evolving threats." %}

 Auth0's user database tools support all major industry standards such as SAML, OpenID Connect, JSON Web Token, OAuth 2.0, OAuth 1.0a, WS­-Federation and OpenID, preventing vendor lock-in.